 Although not all of the Vanderbilt's magnolias have been measured, this tree is probably the largest one in the arboretum.
 It is one of a set of three large southern magnolias that stand in front of Buttrick Hall.
-Although it would appear that these trees were planted as part of the landscaping for Buttrick, they are much older than that building.
-In photos taken soon after Buttrick Hall was built
+To learn more about the story of this tree, go to its history page

 Southern magnolias are unmistakable.
 Their large, fragrant flowers